justinrgarrard/world-of-naevis.net/docs/character_creation/race/human.md

 | Speed              | 30 ft. walking speed                                                                                   |
 | **Languages**      | Common, [Sylvan](../../adventuring/languages#sylvan) or [Abyssal](../../adventuring/languages#abyssal) |

-Hardy and adaptable, Standard Humans represent the largest bodies of common laborers in any land.
-Many have inherited the language of beasts, giving them a close kinship with hounds, livestock, and other farm animals.
-A small number inherit grave speech instead, gaining the ability to speak with ghosts and other undead.
+Hardy and adaptable, Standard Humans represent form the backbone of laborer populations in any land.
+Many have inherited the language of beasts, giving them a close kinship with hounds and livestock.

 #### Variant